Learning how to apply eyeshadow is a bit like learning how to cook dinner - the field is broad.

 Cream eyeshadows tend to be a bit easier to apply.
 They often come in a crayon form, which is easy to draw over the lid and can be blended quickly with a finger and neatened up with cotton buds.
 They tend to have less pigment and are usually a little more sheer than powders, with a radiant finish.
 If you like to use just one color, the cream works well but can get a little messy if you try to create a look with more than one shade.
 On the whole, creams don’t tend to last as well as powders.
 They can slip around, particularly if you have oily skin.
 Those with hooded lids or puffy eyes may find the cream slides into the eye crease and builds up there, so it appears as grubby lines when you blink.
 Speaking from experience on that one.

 Powder eyeshadows are undoubtedly more hard-wearing than creams.
 They pack in more pigment and are more inclined to stay where you put them, thanks to an adhesive dry base.
 They can come in a variety of finishes, from super chalky matte to sheeny satins and chunky sequin-like glitters.
 In return for extra pigment pop and hardiness, powders require more time and attention during application.
-You’ll need a brush, more than once, if you’re working with several colors.
+You’ll need a brush, more than one, if you’re working with several colors, and a dampened skinny brush will transform powder shadow into liner to create eyeliner looks.
 You’ll have to blend for much longer, then watch out for fallen powder particles under your eyes.
 That said, if you are looking for a vibrant opaque color to create a smoky eye or any look that combines a few tones, powder is the most reliable option.

 How to apply eyeshadow - Five looks to try